Bachelor of Accounting

 Why study the Bachelor of Accounting at UNE?

-Our Bachelor of Accounting is accredited with CPA Australia, Chartered Accountants Australia and New Zealand (CA ANZ) and the Institute of Public Accountants (IPA).
-Upon completion of the core units you will meet the entry requirements for these professional accounting bodies.
+Our Bachelor of Accounting is a premier undergraduate degree accredited with CPA Australia and Chartered Accountants Australia and New Zealand (CA ANZ).
+Upon completion of the core units you will meet the entry requirements for these professional accounting bodies and the Institute of Public Accountants (IPA).

-You will develop specialised knowledge of the accounting discipline, including technical skills and critical thinking.
-You will gain the skills to collect, measure, and communicate financial information in a range of situations (for example information for managers about which products are profitable, preparing financial statements or information for taxation).
+You will develop specialised knowledge of the accounting discipline, including technical skills and critical thinking, as well as the skills to collect, measure, and communicate financial information in a range of situations.

-This degree comprises a set of core units in introductory accounting, information systems, economics, finance, business and law that meet the entry requirements for the accounting professional bodies.
-In addition to the core, there are optional majors in Advanced Accounting, Agribusiness or Finance or you can choose elective units from other areas of the university.
+This degree comprises a set of core units in accounting, auditing, information systems, economics, finance, business, statistics, and law.
+In addition to the core, there are optional majors in Advanced Accounting, Agribusiness, Finance, or Managing Organisations and People.

-Trimester 3 provides the opportunity to 'fast track' your degree.
-You can complete the Bachelor of Accounting in two years full time or four years part time if you choose elective units (rather than an additional major).
-This is the path for you if you want to complete your degree as soon as possible.
+Trimester 3 provides the opportunity to 'fast track' your degree and complete the Bachelor of Accounting in two years full time or four years part time if you choose elective units (rather than an additional major).
+Choose this path if you want to complete your degree as soon as possible.

-If you find that opportunities to work overseas arise while you are studying, UNE provides you with the flexibility you need to continue with your studies.
-With extensive experience offering accounting to students online, you can be confident of the quality of teaching and support you will receive wherever you are located.
+If opportunities to work overseas arise while you are studying, UNE provides the flexibility you need to continue your studies.
+With extensive experience offering accounting to students online, you can be confident of the quality of teaching and support wherever you are located.

 You can also study accounting in the Bachelor of Business.